Dolly Parton breaks 3 Guinness World Records

 It’s been a busy year for the 75-year-old Sevierville native.
 She won her first Emmy Award for her Netflix Christmas special and landed on both TIME Magazine’s 100 Most Influential People list and People Magazine’s People of the Year list.

-Parton spoke with WATE 6 On Your Side Anchor Lori Tucker last month about her favorite time of year and Dollywood’s Smoky Mountain Christmas, which is happening through December.
+Parton spoke with Nexstar’s WATE last month about her favorite time of year and Dollywood’s Smoky Mountain Christmas, which is happening through December.

 “I’ve loved being able to make a living in the business that I love so much,” Parton said.
 “I’ve been so fortunate to see my dreams come true, and I just hope to continue for as long as I can.
 You’re going to have to knock me down to stop me!”